qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 #.
 Double click the :file:`lakes` layer in the map legend to open the
    :guilabel:`Properties` dialog.
 #.
 Click on the :guilabel:`Style` tab and select a blue as fill color.
 #.
-Click on the :guilabel:`Labels` tab and check the |checkbox| :guilabel:`Display lables`
+Click on the :guilabel:`Labels` tab and check the |checkbox| :guilabel:`Label this layer with`
-   checkbox to enable labeling.
-Choose NAMES field as field containing label.
+   checkbox to enable labeling and choose NAMES field as field containing labels.
 #.
 To improve readability of labels, you can add a white buffer around them,
-   by clicking "Buffer" in the list on the left, checking |checkbox| :guilabel:`Buffer labels?` and choosing 3 as buffer size.
+   by clicking "Buffer" in the list on the left, checking |checkbox| :guilabel:`Draw text buffer` and choosing 3 as buffer size.
 #.
 Click **[Apply]**, check if the result looks good and finally
    click **[OK]**.